SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ![AEM broker Subscribe ACL](img/AEM-ACLs-Broker-ACL-Subscribe.png)

 Now that you have this understanding, you will see when you configure/deploy this iFlow why we have a Username “email-profile”.
 It has been assigned the ACL email-profile so the iFlow can publish to our broker but only on that topic.
+Everything else is prohibited by the email-profile user ACL, so it can only be used for this single purpose.

+See below screenshot for where you would have used these credentials in your iflow.

 ![AEM broker ACL iFlow](img/AEM-ACLs-Broker-ACL-iFlow.png)

+As you can see, broker ACLs are a quite powerful tool to tightly control access to the broker and its topics.
+You can separately control publish topics and subscribe topics and even IP address ranges that clients are allowed to connect from.
+In addition to topic ACLs, remember that queue access is controlled by the queue ownership model and the "other permission".

 ## Troubleshooting